-Since 1990, the Roedde House Preservation Society has taken painstaking care to restore and furnish the house to reflect the ambience of late Victorian family life.
-Feel free to walk into every room; you will even be invited to touch some artifacts.
-Come in and experience life in the late 19th century for yourself.
+Since 1990, the Roedde House Preservation Society has taken painstaking care to restore and furnish the house to reflect the ambience of late Victorian family life from the perspective of the Roeddes.
+Feel free to walk into every room and experience what life would have looked like for the Roeddes in late 19th century.

 MUSEUM HOURS & ENTRY